What is Bitcoin Cash? A Basic Beginners Guide

 So what do these miners do?
 The two biggest activities that they do are:

 All the miners use their computing power to look for new blocks to add to the blockchain.
 The process follows the “proof of work” protocol and once a new block has been discovered, the miners responsible for the discovery get a reward, currently set at 12.5 bitcoins (it is halved after every 210,000 blocks), however, this isn’t the only incentive that the miners have.

 Adding transactions to the blocks

-When a group of miners discovers and mine a new a new block, they become temporary dictators of that block.
+When a group of miners discovers and mine a new block, they become temporary dictators of that block.
 Suppose Alice has to send 5 bitcoins to Bob, she isn’t physically sending him any money, the miners have to actually add this transaction to the blocks in the chain and only then is this transaction deemed complete.
 In order to add these transactions to the blocks, the miners can charge a fee.
 If you want your transaction to be added quickly to these blocks, then you can give the miners a higher fee to “cut in line” so to speak.

 For a transaction to be valid, it must be added to a block in the chain.
 However, this is when a problem arises, a block in the chain has a size limit of 1 MB and there are only so many transactions that can go at once.
 This was manageable before, but then something happened which made this a huge problem, bitcoin became famous!

 The bitcoin scalability problem aka does size matter?